Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

+An alternative method is using type-I SPDC in two orthogonally oriented crystals.
+Two-photon states of tunable purity and degree of entanglement can be produced (White \textit{et al}., 1999; Peters \textit{et al}., 2004; Cinelli \textit{et al}., 2004).
+Periodic poling of nonlinear crystals greatly relaxes the phase-matching conditions for SPDC and thus allows to exploit the material's nonlinear properties more efficiently compared to bulk crystals.
+Kim \textit{et al}.
+(2006) proposed and implemented a polarization Sagnac interferometric configuration with bidirectional pumping of a type-II phase-matched periodically poled KTiOPO$_4$ (PPKTP) crystal.
+A pulsed (Kuzucu and Wong, 2008), and narrow-band (0.15nm), wavelength tunable entangled photon source based on such a configuration with a spectral brightness up to 273000 pairs (s$\cdot$mW$\cdot$nm)$^{-1}$ has been reported (Fedrizzi \textit{et al}.
+2007).
+In a further development, via four-wave mixing in a photonic crystal fiber Fulconis \textit{et al}.
+(2007) have developed a bright, pulsed source of photon pairs.

-\emph{Temporal entanglement.--}The two photons of an SPDC are tightly time correlated.
-Because of the spontaneous nature of the emission, if the crystal is pumped by a cw laser, the time of pair emission is undefined.
-Suppose that both photons enter two \emph{identical} unbalanced Mach-Zehnder interferometers with the path-length difference, $\Delta L$ much longer than their coherence length (see Fig.~\ref{dc_fransonschematic}).
-As it was shown by Franson (1989) the coincidence count rates at the outputs of both interferometers show a sinusoidal interfernce pattern, which depends on the sum of the local phase shifts.
-If coincidence gate is much shorter than $\Delta Lc$ only the following processes contribute to the intereference:
+\emph{Temporal entanglement.--}When the crystal is pumped by a CW laser with a coherence time of $\Delta L_c$, the time at which pair emission happens is undefined and phase stable within $\Delta L_c$.
+Now imagine that each of the photons is sent to a different unbalanced Mach-Zehnder interferometer.
+We assume that the interferometers have an {\em identical} arm-length difference, $\Delta L$ much longer than the coherence length of the photons, but shorter than the coherence length of the pump laser (see Fig.~\ref{dc_fransonschematic}).
+As it was shown by Franson (1989), who put forward such an interferometric configuration, the coincidence count rates at the outputs of both interferometers show a sinusoidal interference pattern, which depends on the sum of the local phase shifts.
+If the coincidence gate is much shorter than $\Delta L_c$ only the following coherent processes are selected and contribute to the interference:

-where $|short\rangle$ and $|long\rangle$ denote the photon in short or long arm of the local interferometer.
-This is the principle of Franson-type interferometry (Franson, 1989).
-This type of interference was observed with high visibilities by Brendel \textit{et al}.
+where $|\mathrm{short}\rangle$ and $|\mathrm{long}\rangle$ denote the photon in short or long arm of the given local interferometer.
+This is the principle of Franson-type interferometry (Franson, 1989)\footnote{The original motivation for this type of interferometry was to have an alternative method of obtaining correlations that lead to violations of Bell inequalities.
+However, as shown by Aerts et al. (1999), the post selection inherent in this type of experiment makes this connection much more complicated: the original scheme in its ideal form has an explicit local hidden variable model.
+One has to modify the experiment, and use non-standard Bell inequalities to make it a valid Bell test.}.
+The predicted interference phenomena were observed by Brendel \textit{et al}.
 (1992) and Kwiat \textit{et al}.
-(1993).
+(1993), many other experiments have followed.